hth313/OS4/doc/semimerged.rst

    text literal being shown when done.
 This is because two program steps are inserted up front in program memory which advances the program line counter twice.
-The display shows the decorated semi-merged instruction with the current line number, which corresponds to the text literal will be.
+The display shows the decorated semi-merged function being entered with the current line number, which corresponds to the program step where the text literal will be.

 Secondary functions as semi-merged
 ==================================